The Gateway — Pole Barn & Kitchen

 Timber framing, cobb, natural building, earthworks.

-Energy work, herbs, Reiki, somatic care.
+Energy work, herbs, somatic care.

 Families, teachers, volunteers, curious neighbors.